 This book reads like a fictional adventure story, but it is all true.
 Fourteen year old Manjiro is shipwrecked and survives for months on a desert island before being rescued by American whalers.
 He is exiled from his country and has adventures all around the world before returning to Japan at the age of 26.
 He returns to Japan as part of Commodore Perry's crew, determined to assist in the efforts to create diplomatic relations between the United States and Japan.

 Reading Between the Bones by Susan Clinton (J 560.9 CLI)

-Not so long ago, even the most knowlegable scientists didn't know that dinosaurs once walked the earth, but today the average preschooler can pronounce the Latin names of these prehistoric creatures and well as recite facts about them.
+Not so long ago, even the most knowlegable scientists didn't know that dinosaurs once walked the earth, but today the average preschooler can pronounce the Latin names of these prehistoric creatures as well as recite facts about them.
 This book describes how scientists first began to understand what fossils are, how they shared that knowledge with the public, and how the science of paleontology was developed.

 Marley: A Dog Like No Other by John Grogan (J 636.7 GRO)

 Pet owners will easily relate to this bittersweet book.
 John Grogan excels at describing the good, the silly, and the sad times that come with having a dog in the family.

 Dinosaur Bone War: Cope and Marsh's Fossil Feud by Elizabeth Cody Kimmel (J 560.9 KIM)

 Just how did two esteemed scientists get caught up in a rivalry that led to tabloid headlines, destruction of scientific evidence, and financial ruin?